|

 | Bike has been sold.
 Thanks to everyone who inquired. |

 | Hi, I own a Sears Roebuck Free Spirit.
 It has an oval plaque on the front that says, Sears Roebuck with the words Free Spirit under the oval plaque.
 The oval plaque has a silver metal piece, then has a smaller black piece over it with white lettering.
-The style of the bike is the "chopper".
-It's has the front wheel out there farther than standard bikes.
-Down near the petal & chain area, straight down from the seat there is a black band that reads: Sears & Roebuck 1178 Can you tell me where I can find the value of this bike?
-Any ideas of the dollar range?
-Any direction would be greatly appreciated. |

 | I just Bought one for $15 at the Bargersville Flea Market, even has the oval plaque. |